A Boogie wit da Hoodie: Legal issues

 In 2017, Lil B accused Dubose and PnB Rock of jumping him at the California Rolling Loud festival.
 Many members of the hip hop community, such as Big Sean and SpaceGhostPurrp, criticized Dubose for his role in the incident.
 However all things were settled and Lil B and Dubose squashed their beef two days later, through a meeting initiated by Kilo Kurt of Thizz Entertainment.

 In January 2021, Dubose was sued by a Bergen County, New Jersey, couple, who claimed that he clogged the toilets and caused $260,000 in damages in their mansion, which they had leased to him in 2017 and 2018.

 Dubose was arrested a day after celebrating his 25th birthday in December 2020.
 A representative for the Bergen County Prosecutor's Office confirmed that A Boogie was arrested on December 7, 2020, on charges of unlawful possession of a handgun (2nd-degree felony) and possession of marijuana.
 Dubose was taken into custody following an investigation conducted by detectives from the Bergen County Prosecutor's Office (BCPO), who obtained a warrant to search A Boogie's Demarest, New Jersey, home.
 BCPO detectives were accompanied by detectives from the New York City Police Department and officers from the Demarest Police Department.
 While doing a search of Dubose's home, law enforcement seized four guns: "a Ruger .380 handgun, a Glock .40 caliber handgun, an H&K 9mm handgun and a Smith & Wesson 9mm handgun."
 They also discovered "hollow point bullets, various high capacity magazines" as well as "marijuana, hashish oil edibles and drug paraphernalia commonly associated with the distribution of controlled dangerous substances."
 Dubose's security guard, 33-year-old Quashaun Hagler, was also arrested.
 Hagler, who is a Georgia resident, appears to have been at A Boogie's home at the time of the search and arrest.
 Hagler was charged with three counts of unlawful possession of a handgun (a 2nd-degree felony) and one count of possession of a large capacity magazine (a 4th-degree felony).

 Dubose was arrested at London's Wireless Festival in September 2021 by the Metropolitan Police, by request of the Greater Manchester Police.
 He was shortly released with the charges not made public.

 Dubose is known for giving back to the community he came from and the city recognized this.
 In December 2023, the street Nelson Avenue and W. 166th Street in the Bronx was named “Artist (A Boogie) Dubose Drive” after him.
 He also received a citation from the NYC mayor.

 Family

-Dubose has two children with girlfriend and social media influencer, also featured on the first version of his single Playa.
+Dubose has two children with girlfriend and social media influencer, Ella Rodriguez.
+She was featured on the first version of his single "Playa".
 Their daughter Melody Valentine Dubose was born on Valentine's Day, February 14, 2017, and their son Artist Dubose, Jr. was born on June 27, 2020.